bcgov/tenant-management-system/frontend/README.md

 - Authentication provided by Keycloak
 - Vue.js 3 composition components in a View ("smart") and Presentation ("dumb") pattern
+- Styling provided by a Vuetify theme that uses the [BC Gov Design Tokens](https://www.npmjs.com/package/@bcgov/design-tokens)
 - Application state provided by Pinia stores
 - API calls provided by services